cu-mkp/2017-workshop-edition/_texts/p-168v_tl.md

 L axes that one must always carry to chop and to break, in the fortuitous case that the mortar has left anything entirely.

-M a large <span class="m">wood</span> mallet for knocking down what was begun and weakened by the axes and "birons".
+M a large <span class="m">wood</span> mallet for knocking down what was begun and weakened by the axes and birons.

 N are big wheelwright augers and birons for easily cutting a door or window by making large holes close to one another.

 O crutches as tall as a man that must be carried to put under a portcullis immediately after the canon has been shot and to prevent the portcullis from falling.

 P are small <span class="m">iron</span> pincers for putting any low mortar against the bolt of a door.